tigrkoshka/2023-MIPT-PL-Concepts/karma/include/disassembler/README.md

 ### Disassembler

 The `Disassembler` class is an exported static class simply wrapping the methods of the `Impl` class.
-It is also used as the namespace for the `Impl` class.
+It is also used as the namespace for all the classes described above.